-- A. Students should first discuss the incident with the Student Affairs professional staff member responsible for the office/area (Guidance Services, TAPS, etc.) in which the grievance occurred within five (5) working days of the incident. - B. If a mutually satisfactory resolution is not reached within five (5) days from the time of notification, the student may submit a complaint in writing to the appropriate instructional Dean with copies to the Student Affairs professional staff member responsible for the office/area in which the grievance occurred. - C. The appropriate instructional Dean will give a written response to the student within five (5) working days. - D. If a mutually satisfactory solution is not reached, the student may submit his/her complaint in writing within three (3) working days to the President.
+- A. Students should first discuss the incident with the Student Affairs professional staff member responsible for the office/area (Guidance Services, Student Support Services, etc.) in which the grievance occurred within five (5) working days of the incident. - B. If a mutually satisfactory resolution is not reached within five (5) days from the time of notification, the student may submit a complaint in writing to the Dean of Student Affairs with copies to the Student Affairs professional staff member responsible for the office/area in which the grievance occurred. - C. The Dean of Student Affairs will give a written response to the student within five (5) working days. - D. If a mutually satisfactory solution is not reached, the student may submit his/her complaint in writing within three (3) working days to the President.

-INTELLECTUAL PROPERTY

-(Copyright, Trademark, Patent Ownership as related to students)
+INTELLECTUAL PROPERTY (Copyright, Trademark, Patent Ownership as related to students)